 Capacity development also known as capacity building or capacity strengthening, is an integral part of the NIPN approach.
 When capacity is weak or absent, a NIPN cannot function, deliver or be sustained.
-As the NIPN approach, and especially the step of ‘Formulating policy-relevant questions’, is new and requires different ways of working for policy decision makers and data analysts, capacity development is essential to implement the NIPN operational cycle.
+As the NIPN approach, and especially the step of ‘Formulating policy-relevant questions’, is new and requires a different way of working for policy decision makers and data analysts, capacity development is essential to implement the NIPN operational cycle.

 There is no one established way of building capacity.
 Rather, it is a continuous learning and change process which requires a variety of tools and methods, a flexible approach, and long-term investment.
 Frequently, capacity development efforts translate into one-off technical trainings but these will not lead to sustained improvements unless they are part of a broader long-term approach.

-A first step for a NIPN country team is to identify the capacities that are required for effective implementation of NIPN at each of the three levels (individual, organizational and systemic), and for each element of the NIPN operational cycle (question formulation, analysis of data and communication of findings).
+A first step for a NIPN country team is to identify the capacities that are required for effective implementation of NIPN at each of the three levels (individual, organisational and systemic), and for each element of the NIPN operational cycle (question formulation, analysis of data and communication of findings).
 This is largely a theoretical exercise which can be carried out during the inception phase of a NIPN in country.